dhia336/Cinema_Tickets_Booking_System/README.md

 The system includes both light and dark themes:
 - Toggle between themes using the theme switch button
 - Theme preference is saved in local storage
-- Responsive design for all screen sizes
+- Responsive design for all screen sizes ( works perfectly on mobile devices )

 ## Contributing